dhanji/dhanji.github.io/src/main/resources/pages/haskell-better.markdown

 I don't know about you but I find this model extremely difficult.
-In my limited experience, most people are unable to keep more than a handful of potential options in their heads, let alone model the search space of even the simplest of practical computer programs.
+In my limited experience, most people are unable to keep more than a handful of potential options in their heads, let alone model the search space of even the simplest of practical computing problems.
 If you don't believe me, construct a binary search tree in your head, consisting of the english alphabet and desribe how to get to the letter Q.

 This brings me to my next point--we're lazy.
 It's much simpler to describe the mechanism of the tree